Company Logo - Home Link

 This post answers a frequent question from tourists, “How safe is Central Park?”

 Every year over 40 million people visit Central Park.
-It is one of the must-sees on a trip to New York City.
-(It's also a wonderful location for NYC photography!)
+It's a must-see on a trip to New York City and a wonderful location for NYC photography!

 Locals love Central Park as it is an oasis away from the hustle and bustle of life in NYC.